limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 <!--more-->

 ### Background
-Bulldog Industries had its website defaced and owned by the malicious German Shepherd Hack Team.
+Bulldog Industries has its website defaced and gets owned by the malicious German Shepherd Hack Team.
 Could this mean there are more vulnerabilities to exploit?
-Why don't you find out? :)
+Why don't you find out? :smile:

 ### Information Gathering